nesi/dask_demos/README.md

-First, to be able to run the notebooks, you will need to have access to JupyterLab on the HPC plateform, either using the dedicated [JupyterLab module](https://support.nesi.org.nz/hc/en-gb/articles/360001093315-JupyterLab) or logging in via JupyterHub (TODO link to guide).
+First, to be able to run the notebooks, you will need to have access to JupyterLab on the HPC plateform, either using the dedicated [JupyterLab module](https://support.nesi.org.nz/hc/en-gb/articles/360001093315-JupyterLab) or logging in via [Jupyter on NeSI](https://support.nesi.org.nz/hc/en-gb/articles/360001555615-Jupyter-on-NeSI).

 Once you are connected to a JupyterLab instance, open a new terminal, via the Launcher or the File menu.